BLACK FRIDAY SALE! Self-Paced Courses are Buy One, Get One FREE. Save up to $349 on a single course!

 What Is Rhetoric?

-The study of rhetoric is often characterized as training in eloquence, or polishing one’s speech, or learning how to argue better.
-But reflect for a moment on the last time you heard an eloquent person give a speech advocating something with which you deeply disagreed.
+The study of rhetoric is often characterized as training in eloquence, polishing one’s speech, or learning how to argue better.
+But reflect for a moment on the last time you heard an eloquent person give a speech advocating something with which you profoundly disagreed.
 How did their eloquence make you feel?
 Did you get the “feeling” that you wanted them to just stop talking?
 Or go away?
 Consider your current employer.
 Did arguing with your boss ever get you a raise?
 Gentlemen, does arguing with your wife persuade her?
 Or ladies, do your arguments with your husband make him sympathize with your point of view?

 The ability to argue and debate is important, and the theory taught in Rhetoric 1 is an important foundation.
 However, Solomon explains in Proverbs 16:23, “The mind of the wise makes his speech judicious and adds persuasiveness to his lips.”
 Persuasion is ultimately not the product of fine phrases and careful packaging.
 Life’s experiences tell us that clever turns of phrase and more arguments are no replacement for wisdom.
 Biblically speaking, rhetoric is using wisdom to persuade